guillaumeAder1/turtle-app/readme.md

 ### Notes
 I will assume the following rules:
-- If the moves brings the tutle out of the map, I will stop the game and return out of bound message, even if there is some moves left in the queue
+- If the moves brings the tutle out of the map, I will stop the game and return 'out of bound' message, even if there is some moves left in the queue
-- if the tutle touches a mine, I will stop the game and return mine hit message even if there is some moves left in the queue
+- if the tutle touches a mine, I will stop the game and return 'mine hit' message even if there is some moves left in the queue
-- if the tutle passes on the exit point, I will stop the game even if there is some moves left in the queue
+- if the tutle passes on the exit point, I will stop the game and return the 'exit found' message, even if there is some moves left in the queue
 - the turtle need to make at least one move before any rule apply

 for example if the start position is the same as exit position, or if start position is on a mine it will not take effect at this time.

 ### please note:
 - for dev and testabilty purpose, I will store moves/settings as an Array of moves/settings - so I can run multiples scenerio at once
-- I will assume the two files will have the same amount of entries, so for each setting there is a move corresponding
+- I will assume the two files will have the same amount of entries, so for each setting there is an array of moves corresponding
-- I will assume the inputs are valid format:
+- I will assume all the inputs are valid format:
     - moves is an array with  ` 1 < moves.length < 1000`
     - `moves[i]` will be either `'r'` or `'m' ` in lowercase
     - Grid { height, width } = positive integer, 1 < height, width < 1000